 Due Dates: Rolling

-Summary: Supports Princeton faculty and staff in translating university research into startups or nonprofits through funding for entrepreneurial activities.
+Summary: Supports Princeton faculty and staff in translating university research into startups or nonprofits through funding for key entrepreneurial activities.